ska-telescope/lmc-base-classes/docs/source/guide/getting_started.rst

    1. The ``on()`` command should be implemented to tell the component to power up.
-If the component accepts this command without complaint, then the on() command should return success.
+If the component accepts this command without complaint, then the ``on()`` command should return success.
 The component manager should not, however, assume that the component is now on.
    2. After ten seconds, the component has powered up, and the component manager's monitoring detects that the component is on.
-Only then should the callback be called to let the device know that the component has changed state.
+Only then should the callback be called to let the device know that the component has changed state, resulting in a change of device state to ``ON``.

 .. note:: A component manager may maintain additional state, and support additional commands, that do not map to its component.
-That is, a call to a component manager may not always result in a call to the underlying component.
+That is, a call to a component manager needs not always result in a call to the underlying component.
 For example, a subarray's component manager may implement its ``assign_resources`` method simply to maintain a record (within the component manager itself) of what resources it has, so